yostane/cours-java/tutorials/java-cli.md

 ### Gradle

 Gradle is project mamangement tool used by Android developers default by and also by Java developers as an alternative to maven.
-Even though it seems to be mostly used by Kotlin or Java devs, gradle is language agnostic and supports other languages as well.
+Even though it seems to be mostly used by Kotlin or Java devs, gradle is language agnostic and supports managing projects writtent in other languages as well.

 In addition to project management, gradle provides a `gradle init` command which bootstraps a blank or a *hello world* project.
 Let's try this out and create a Java proect from scratch.